EdgeTier/EdgeTier-Data-Analytics-Challenge/README.md

 3. Which agents are causing customers to recontact within 3 hours most often?

-Your challenge is to query the database provided using PostgreSQL and/or Python to answer the three questions above and present your findings in a way someone with a limited knowledge of data would understand.
+Your challenge is to query the database provided using PostgreSQL and/or Python (or another language) and to answer the three questions above, presenting your findings in a way someone with a limited knowledge of data would understand.

 ## Submission

-Please submit your queries/code along with any supporting documentation describing your findings via email to shane@edgetier.com and paul.minogue@edgetier.com.
+Please submit your queries/code along with any supporting documentation describing your findings via email to shane[at]edgetier.com and paul.minogue[at]edgetier.com.

 If you wish to perform this task using Python, there is a sample Jupyter notebook provided in this repo (`sample_notebook.ipynb`) that demonstrates how you can access the raw data from our database using the database connection information.